MicrosoftDocs/power-automate-docs/articles/minit/process-map.md

 ---
 title: Process map overview
-description: Learn how to use a process map for process mining in the Process Mining desktop app.
+description: Learn how to use a process map for process mining in Power Automate Process Mining.
 author: rosikm
 contributors:
   - rosikm